Brahmanbaria District: Administration

 Brahmanbaria District, previously a subdivision of Comilla district (formerly Tippera district till 1960), was established in 1984.
 The district has 4 municipalities, 39 wards, 97 mahallas, 9 upazilas, 98 union parishads, 1081 moussakas and 1329 villages.

 The administrative seat and largest city is Brahmanbaria.
 The towns of Akhaura and Ashuganj also rank in the top three of the district.

 Upazilas

-Brahmanbaria district is divided into nine upazilas (subdistricts) as below:
+Brahmanbaria district is divided into nine upazilas as below: